|

 experienced as more solid.

-- I am certain that they person did not experience a shift anywhere in their
+- I am certain that the person did not experience a shift any time during their process.

 - I am otherwise uncertain.